joyloruth/Sales-Funnel-Conversion-Optimization/README.md

 Implement prompts that informs the customer of any possible errors they may have made in the entry of their personal information. (mismatch spelling, address associated with card, expired card)
 Include a contact/tech support number, chat bot, FAQ or contact form so that I customer can easily get assistance and complete their order.

+# 7.0 Conclusion
+By making the aforementioned adjustments, the e-commerce website can increase the conversion rate of desktop users from the homepage to the confirmation page by a up to 98% .